The Group of Disjoint 2-Spheres in 4-Space: Introduction and Statements of Results

+Figure~\ref{fig:whitehead-null-htpy} shows a \emph{movie} of one half $D^2 \amalg D^2 \to D^4$ of the Fenn--Rolfsen link map $\FR$ from Theorem~\ref{thm:free} defined as the Jin--Kirk construction on the Whitehead link $L=\Wh$: The left-most picture shows $\Wh$ in the equatorial $S^3$ of $S^4$; then, moving to the right into $S^3\times I\subset D^4$, the track of a null-homotopy of $\Wh$ is described by a crossing change on $l_2$, an isotopy and finally spanning disks for the resulting unlink.
+The other half of $\FR$ is constructed using the symmetry of the Whitehead link to first swap the link components by an isotopy and then apply the crossing-change to $l_1$ while moving into the other hemisphere of $S^4$.

+The crossing change on $l_2$ in Figure~\ref{fig:whitehead-null-htpy} corresponds to a negative self-intersection in the second component $f_2$ of $\FR$ with a double point loop representing a meridian to $f_1$.
+The Kirk invariant is computed by counting intersections between $f_2$ and a parallel push-off $f'_2$:

+where $\iota$ is the involution on $\Z[\Z]$ given by $x\mapsto x^{-1} $.
+This is Wall's formula \cite{Wa} relating self-intersection and intersection invariants quite generally, see Section~\ref{sec:standard-position}.

+The orientation switch in the construction of the other half of $\FR$ has the effect of switching the signs of the self-intersections in $f_1$, and we get $\sigma_1(\FR)=x+x^{-1}-2=-z$.

-The additivity of $\JK$ means that {\em any} ambient connected sum of classical $2$-component links is sent to the sum of the corresponding elements in the group $LM_{2,2}^4$.
+The additivity of $\JK$ means that {\em any} ambient connected sum of classical $2$-component links is sent to the sum of the corresponding elements in the group $\LM_{2,2}^4$.
 It was shown by Jin in his thesis \cite{J} that the Kirk invariants of $\JK(L)$ are Cochran's $\beta^i$-invariants \cite{Co} of $L$.
 More precisely, in the above notation, we can write

-and similarly for the second component (Cochran's $\beta^i(L)$ also prefer one component).
-Cochran had shown that his invariants $\beta^i(L)$ are integer lifts of Milnor's invariants $\mu_{1\dots_{2i}\dots 122}(L)$ for links with trivial linking numbers.
-In particular, the Sato-Levine invariant $\beta^1(L) = \mu_{1122}(L)$ is symmetric in the components 1 and 2, explaining again the cokernel of the Kirk invariants in Theorem~\ref{thm:image}.
+Cochran had shown that his invariants $\beta_1^i(L)$ are integer lifts of Milnor's invariants $\mu_{1\dots_{2i}\dots 122}(L)$ for links with trivial linking numbers, and similarly for $\beta_2^i(L)$.
+In particular, the Sato--Levine invariant $\beta_1^1(L) = \mu_{1122}(L)=\beta_2^1(L) $ is symmetric in the components 1 and 2, and changes sign under an orientation change of $S^3$, explaining again the cokernel of the Kirk invariants in Theorem~\ref{thm:image}.